ahamlinman/cyti/README.md

 On Linux, build CyTI using distutils and setup.py:

-    python setup.py build_ext -i

-or

     python3 setup.py build_ext -i

+Python 3 is highly recommended, though Python 2 should work (simply build with python instead of python3).
 You must have Cython installed for whichever version of Python you use.
 Visit [Cython][] for more information.
+You must also have the TiLP framework libraries (with development headers) and pkg-config.
+On Ubuntu, you should be able to install everything you need with:

+    sudo apt-get install tilp cython3 libticables-dev libticalcs-dev libtifiles-dev libticonv-dev

+Note that this will build CyTI in-place without installing it.
+This means that you must be in the CyTI directory to import it.
+This should be fine for testing, as I probably wouldn't recommend the use of CyTI in serious programs for the time being.

 Using CyTI
 ----------

-With your calculator on the home screen, try running this code to make it do a simple math problem (I've occasionally had some issues when using USB, so your mileage may vary):
+With your calculator on the home screen, try running this code to make it do a simple math problem (I've occasionally had some issues, so your mileage may vary):

     import cyti
     calculator = cyti.connect()